-Mix all the ingredients very well till the sugar dissolves.
+Mix all the ingredients very well until the sugar dissolves.

 Mix again with a spoon so that the salt is evenly distributed in the flour.

-Make a well in the center and add 2 tablespoons oil.
-Note that you can even add butter instead of oil.
+Make a well in the center and add the oil.

 Add ¼ to ⅓ cup water or add as required.